 The nozzle can be one of two types, nozzle or power nozzle.
 To get your carpet as clean as possible, it is recommended that you use the power nozzle, which will agitate the carpet and loosen up the dirt for deeper cleaning.

 Another feature worth looking for in a canister vac is a suction control switch.
 This allows you to adjust the flow of air for cleaning delicate material such as upholstery and drapery.

-The biggest advantage of a robotic vacuum is that it does the work when you can’t do it.
-The newer ones can run without supervision and keep floors clean.
+The biggest advantage of a robotic vacuum is that it does the work when you can't do it.
+The newer ones are programmable, can run without supervision and will keep your floors clean.

 You can program cleaning schedules, select your preferred cleaning mode, monitor the vacuum’s status, battery life and even receive alerts when it’s time to change accessories!

 When choosing the best vacuum cleaner to buy, you should always choose the one you like the most.
 The best vacuum for the job is the one you should choose, as things will work out much better that way.

 The best place to find your perfect vacuum is to start here

 Click here to read our FTC Earnings Disclosure.